The Job

 The Solution

 CJGeo proposed 38lb/cuft cellular grout to the tunneling contractor.
-Over a period of three days, CJGeo batched and placed 1320CY of cellular grout.
-Batching was performed utilizing an onsite dry mix plant, which was fed directly by bulk cement trailers, minimizing the required laydown area on a very tight site.
+Over a period of three days, CJGeo batched and placed 1320CY of CJFill-Standard.
+Batching was performed utilizing an onsite dry mix plant, which was fed directly by bulk cement trailers.
+The minimizes the required laydown area on a very tight site.

-Because of the very low grout density, the carrier pipe only needed to be braced by filling it partially with water.
+Because of the very low grout density, the carrier pipe buoyancy control was simply water filling.

 Speak With An Expert